 Burying trash is prohibited.
 Shifting winds and other types of weather may expose trash and endanger wildlife and the environment.

 State law requires aluminum cans to be placed in recycling containers where available.

-In parks where boating and fishing are allowed during park hours, such activities are regulated by all applicable North Carolina laws and regulations, including those regarding fishing licenses, boat registration and safety requirements.
+In parks where boating and fishing are allowed during park hours, such activities are regulated by all applicable North Carolina laws and regulations, including those regarding fresh and coastal recreational fishing licenses, boat registration and safety requirements.